TheAirship/LoggrJack/README.md

-# LoggerJack - Simplify Your Log Analysis
+# LoggerJack - Simplify Text-Based Log Analysis

 LoggerJack is a log parsing and analytics tool written in Python.
 It was created to apply geolocation data to Office 365 authentication logs and grew into something more.
 There are two general use cases for this tool: